joebentley/waveform-sine/README.md

 * ~~Render a sine wave in two.js~~

-* Add controls to change frequency and amplitude
+* ~~Add controls to change frequency and amplitude~~

 * Change the sine wave in time using an animation

   * Play and pause buttons

-* Show equation on page
+* Show equation on page in LaTeX

+* Make frequency and amplitude inputs use LaTeX